May retail sales fell 1.3% as Americans spend less on goods - WTMJ

 Total sales dropped a seasonal adjusted 1.3% in May from the month before, the U.S. Commerce Department said Tuesday.
 Wall Street analysts expected a smaller decline of 0.5%.

-Economists expected retail sales to drop last month because of the lack of cars available for sale due to a worldwide shortage of chips, which are needed to power in-car screens and other features.
+Economists predicted retail sales to drop in May because of the lack of cars available for sale due to a worldwide shortage of chips, which are needed to power in-car screens and other features.
 Sales at auto dealerships fell 3.7% last month, according to the Commerce Department.

-Another reason for the decrease: As more people become vaccinated and head out more, Americans are spending more of their money on haircuts, trips and other services that are not included in Tuesday’s report.
-Sales fell at furniture, electronics and home building stores last month.
+Another reason for the decrease: As more Americans are vaccinated and want to head out more, they are spending more of their money on haircuts, trips and other services that are not included in Tuesday’s report.
+Last month, sales fell at furniture, electronics and home building stores.

 “Consumer spending growth through the rest of the year will shift to services from goods,” wrote PNC chief economist Gus Faucher.

 Sales at restaurants rose nearly 2%, according to Tuesday’s report.
-And those seeking a new outfit to go out in helped sales at clothing stores rise 3%.
+And those seeking a new outfit to go out in helped clothing store sales rise 3%.

+Retail sales have been choppy even with an improving U.S. economy, falling unemployment rate and a rise in consumer confidence.
+Retail sales fell at the end of 2020 and in February of this year.
+But spending surged almost 11% in March as Americans received and spent their $1,400 stimulus checks.
+On Tuesday, the Commerce Department revised April’s number upward to a 0.9% increase after previously reporting no change in sales.

+Despite May’s drop, retailers have been optimistic that the vaccine rollout will lead to more people in their store aisles.
+Electronics chain Best Buy, for example, said it expects a key sales figure to rise this year, after previously expecting it to fall.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.